Kakarakaya Kura ~ Bitter Gourd Fry

 MySpicyKithcen has been very cold lately.
 I have been extremely busy in the past few weeks entertaining guests and traveling around with my mom.
 Yes, mom is here and you would not believe it, it is her visit here.
 All these years she was reluctant to come, making excuses that she would get bored.
 My aunt and uncle were visiting their son in the USA and with that pretence we managed to drag her along.
 So far she is having a good time.
 Fortunately or unfortunately, she has to cut short her trip and go back to India, as her nephew is getting married.
 Unfortunate for me that she has to go back so early and fortunate for her, she is going back with good memories and more over she has company when going back, as I will be accompanying her.
 Her fear all along was that she did not want to stay for six months and was afraid she might not find company if she went back early.
 Since I am also going to India next month, this space is going to be relatively quiet for the next couple of months.
 This unexpected wedding has also hampered my plans to make mom cook some traditional telangana recipes for the blog.

-Yesterday mom made kakarakaya or bitter gourd and since I do not have any kakarakay recipes here, when she started cooking, I asked her to not down the ingredients.
+Yesterday mom made kakarakaya or bitter gourd and since I do not have any kakarakay recipes here, when she started cooking, I asked her to note down the ingredients.
 This recipe is little different from what I usually follow.
-I usually slice the bitter gourd, boil it until tender and then stir fry it.
+I slice bitter gourd, boil it until tender and then stir fry it.
 In this recipe, bitter gourd is crushed into coarse pieces and then fried, skipping the boiling step altogether.

 Total Time: 35 – 45